Teacher Education Program Transition Points

 - The candidate’s behavior is deemed professionally inappropriate by school personnel, College supervisors or other BC faculty.

 - The candidate fails to meet the requirements of the Improvement Plan initiated by a faculty member or College supervisor.

 - The candidate fails to meet the legal requirements and professional expectations as set forth by the Virginia Department of Education Teacher Licensure Regulations.

 Procedure for Warning and Dismissal from the TEP

-- A candidate who receives a warning or is dismissed may make an appeal following the Bridgewater College policy as found at bridgewater.edu/student-life/grievance-procedures/academics.
+A candidate who receives a warning or is dismissed may make an appeal under the Academic Grievance Policy.